Get to Know Heather

 - My Philosophy: After birthing two children I feel as though I can deeply empathize with a laboring woman.
 With my son I had a long labor that ended up being augmented with pitocin.
 An epidural provided the wonderful relief at 8 cm from my seemingly unending back labor.
 My only source of support was my wonderful husband, who kept asking me what he could do to help and one nurse who checked on us every couple of hours.
 We had asked to labor alone and that’s what we did.
 Unfortunately, for the life of me I couldn’t remember a single thing from childbirth class and had no idea how to help my husband help me!
 After many intense hours we greeted our son and couldn’t have been happier.
 To this day I wonder what that would’ve been like if I had had a doula or experienced friend with us.
 Eighteen months later my daughter was born after only 2 hours of an unmedicated labor in the shower.
 I was surrounded by support – my husband, my best friend, two nurses and my midwife.
 Everyone was there focused on helping me and guiding me.
 These two very different experiences help me come to the table with no preconceived ideas of how labor should go but convinced that women in labor need to be supported.
 I’m there solely to support the mom and dad with whatever decisions they find best for their family.
 I’m not there to replace Dad but rather to take the burden off his shoulders of having to remember everything from classes, books, and videos and freeing and allowing him to participate at whatever level he is comfortable with.
 My goal is to help my clients have a positive memorable birth experience regardless of circumstances.
 No woman should go it alone and I hope to be able to provide labor support for many years to come.

-- On a Personal Note: My wonderful husband, Travis, and I have been married for 14 years and have two awesome children and two high energy huskies.
+- On a Personal Note: My wonderful husband, Travis, and I have been married for 19 years and have two awesome children and a handful of high energy huskies.
 All our kids (furry and not) keep us busy year round.
-We are very active in our church and are active in our children’s schools.
+We are active in our church and in our children’s schools.
 We love to be outside enjoying all the different seasons.
-For me to be a doula fits so perfectly into our family and it’s great to say that both my husband (who is a firefighter and EMT) and I are able to make a difference in people's lives each time we go to “work”.
+For me, to be a doula fits so perfectly into our family and it’s great to say that both my husband (who is a firefighter and EMT) and I are able to make a difference in people's lives each time we go to “work”.